 “Our study has shown that injection of MSCs (stem cells) in different osteoarthritis affected joints is safe and therapeutically beneficial.”5

 In the medical journal Clinical medicine insights.
 Arthritis and musculoskeletal disorders, findings showed improvements in seven patients who had hip, knee or ankle osteoarthritis and who received two to seven stem cell therapy treatments over a period of two to twelve months.
 Following treatments the seven patients all reported improvements with respect to pain, as well as gains in functionality and quality of life.
 Three patients, including two whose progress under other therapy had plateaued or reversed, achieved complete or near-complete symptom relief, and two additional patients achieved resumption of vigorous exercise.6

-In study from the medical journal Arthritis & rheumatology doctors found that the repair of subchondral bone (the bone on bone phenomena) lesions and damage with stem cells should be considered as the native stem cells in the hip positively respond to the repair stimulus during stem cell therapy.2 The stem cells already in the hip jump started the repair process.
+In study from the medical journal Arthritis & rheumatology doctors found that the repair of subchondral bone (the bone on bone phenomena) lesions and damage, with stem cells, should be considered as the native stem cells in the hip positively respond to the repair stimulus during stem cell therapy.2 The stem cells already in the hip jump started the repair process.

 The patient’s X-rays and physical exam confirmed severe osteoarthritis in both hips.
 In many cases dextrose Prolotherapy will eliminate all or most of the pain associated with this disease, however, severe cases are more difficult.

 - One of the determining factors that points to the severity of the arthritis is the range-of-motion that remains in the joint.
 This patient had zero degrees of internal rotation and 25-30 degrees of external rotation, very limited.

 New research entitled: “How Much Arthritis Is Too Much for Hip Arthroscopy” tries to grade at what point hip damage is too severe for hip arthroscopy and when the patient should be sent to full hip replacement.